Cameras Sensor and Image Quality

 Menu System

-The camera also includes several customizable buttons and dials, allowing users to assign frequently used functions for quick access.
-This customization enhances the overall shooting experience and allows users to tailor the camera’s controls to their preferences.
+The camera has several customizable buttons and dials that users can use to assign commonly used functions for quick access.
+Customization means making the shooting experience even better and allows users to personalize the camera controls to their style.

 Battery Life and Connectivity